-The "ACCOBAMS Survey Initiative", officially launched during the Sixth Meeting of the Parties to ACCOBAMS (Monaco, 22-25 November 2016) is a major project that aims to establish an integrated, collaborative and coordinated monitoring system for the status of cetacean populations at the whole ACCOBAMS area level, with the final aim to strengthen the conservation effort and governance for cetacean species.
-Developed and implemented by the ACCOBAMS Permanent Secretariat, in coordination and with the support of riparian countries and national scientists and experts, the ASI represents an unprecedented effort and a first step towards the regular assessment of cetacean abundance and distribution at the Agreement area level.
+The "ACCOBAMS Survey Initiative" project, officially launched at the Sixth Meeting of the Parties to ACCOBAMS (Monaco, 22-25 November 2016) is a major project of ACCOBAMS that aims to establish an integrated, collaborative and coordinated monitoring system for the status of cetacean populations at the whole ACCOBAMS area level, with the final aim to strengthen the conservation effort and governance for cetacean species.
+Developed and implemented by the ACCOBAMS Permanent Secretariat, in coordination and with the support of riparian countries and national scientists and experts, the ASI represents an unprecedented effort and a first step towards the regular assessment of cetacean abundance and distribution at the ACCOBAMS area level.

-This programme is particularly important in respect to several regional policies related to marine biodiversity conservation and marine resources management.
-In particular, the ASI contributes to support the countries in achieving their commitments regarding the implementation of the Ecosystem Approach process of the Barcelona Convention, the implementation of EU Regulations and Directives (Habitats and Marine Strategy Framework Directives), as well as other relevant international instruments such as the Aichi targets of the Convention on Biological Diversity or the Sustainable Development Goal 14 of the United Nations.
+This programme is particularly important in respect of several regional policies related to marine biodiversity conservation and marine resources management.
+In particular, the ASI contributes to support the countries in achieving their commitments as regard the implementation of the Ecosystem Approach process of the Barcelona Convention, the implementation of EU Regulations and Directives (Habitats Directive and Marine Strategy Framework Directive), as well as other relevant international instruments such as the Aichi targets of the Convention on Biological Diversity or the Sustainable Development Goal 14 of the United Nations.

-Note: When referring in this report to the ACCOBAMS Survey Initiative, this includes the whole program and by extension it also refers to actions carried out through the CeNoBS project, which allowed the implementation of the Survey in the Black Sea.
+Note: When referring in this report to the ACCOBAMS Survey Initiative, this includes the whole program and by extension also refers to actions carried out through the CeNoBS project, which allowed the implementation of the Survey in the Black Sea.